xADDBx/ToyBox-Wrath/ToyBox/ReadMe.md

   skip quests you don't want to do.
 Be warned this may break your game progression if used carelessly.

 ### Toybox Wrath - Ver 1.5.31 (built for 2.3.3k)
+* (***ADDB***) Fix some stuff being null during class picking/character creation.
+This mainly shows in that picking multiple archetypes is less buggy.

 ### Toybox Wrath - Ver 1.5.30 (built for 2.3.3k)
 * (***AlterAsc***) Fix Multiple Archetypes making Archetypes that replace class prerequisites (for example Drunken Master) unpickeable while active.